Marcus Smith (defensive lineman, born 1984)

-Marcus E. Smith (born February 7, 1984) is a former American football defensive tackle in the National Football League for the Dallas Cowboys and Buffalo Bills.
-He also was a member of the Montreal Alouettes in the Canadian Football League and the Las Vegas Locomotives in the United Football League.
+Marcus E. Smith (born February 7, 1984) is an American former football defensive tackle in the National Football League (NFL) for the Dallas Cowboys and Buffalo Bills.
+He also was a member of the Montreal Alouettes in the Canadian Football League (CFL) and the Las Vegas Locomotives in the United Football League (UFL).
 He played college football at Arizona.

-Early years
+Early life

 Smith attended Mission Bay High School.
 As a junior, he received All-league honors.
 As a senior defensive end, he tallied 90 tackles, 10 sacks, 2 interceptions, 5 forced fumbles and returned a fumble 96 yards for a touchdown (CIF-San Diego record).
 He received All-league, All-San Diego area, San Diego Union Tribune All-county, Prep Football Report All-West and SuperPrep All-Farwest honors.
 He made the San Diego Union Tribune All-academic team for 3 years.

 In basketball, he received All-league honors as a junior.
 He averaged 17 points and 16 rebounds per game as a senior.
 He also practiced baseball.